 Exploring the unknown in space and the atmosphere is at the heart of who we are.
 The nature of science is to better understand the unknown – but the language of scientists is data.
-The limited number of high-quality observations of unidentified aerial phenomena, or UAP, currently makes it impossible to draw scientific conclusions about the nature of such events.
+The limited number of high-quality observations of unidentified anomalous phenomena, or UAP, currently makes it impossible to draw scientific conclusions about the nature of such events.
 Without access to an extensive set of data, it is nearly impossible to verify or explain any observation, thus the focus of the study is to inform NASA what possible data could be collected in the future to shed light on UAP.
-NASA is commissioning the UAP Independent Study Team to examine unidentified aerial phenomena from a scientific perspective – with a focus on how NASA can use data and the tools of science to move our understanding forward.
+NASA is commissioning the UAP Independent Study Team to examine unidentified anomalous phenomena from a scientific perspective – with a focus on how NASA can use data and the tools of science to move our understanding forward.

 - When will the independent study’s report be released to the public?

 - What will the independent study's report cover when it is released to the public?

 The UAP independent study team’s main focus for the report is to come up with a way in which to evaluate and study UAPs going forward by using data, technology and the tools of science.
 It is not a review of previous UAP incidents.
 The report will be published with the intent to inform NASA on what possible data could be collected in the future, and how it can be collected, to shed light on UAP.